-Well it depends on how you started doing your business.
+The way you pay taxes depends on how you started doing your business.
 You might have started doing business as either a

 If you started your business as a sole trader this means that you are self-employed and you are running your own business.
-If you are self-employed you need to fill in your self-assessment tax return and pay tax by 31 Jan following the year that you started running your business.
+If you are self-employed you need to fill in and submit your tax return and pay tax by 31 Jan following the year that you started running your business.

 For example, if you are started your own business in the June 2020, you will pay your tax in Jan 2022.